 Another pointer that your child needs braces is jaw misalignment.
 When a child has this problem, the lower and upper jaw have a flawed contact.
 In the long run, this misalignment may damage their teeth.

-In other cases, children with this condition tend to bite their tongue.
+In other cases, children with this condition tend to bite their tongues.
 Fortunately, if you take the child to your dentist early, the problem can be addressed early and without complications.

 If they lose baby teeth too early